pohjoiseen/pohjoiseen/Fennica3/README.md

 since 2015.
 The blog is very picture-heavy, as individual posts can easily have over 100 pictures, and I always provide my original 3000x2000 photos, along with downscaled web versions of course.
-Pictures can be displayed as carousels (with the simple Glider JS library), and the title page has a map (Leaflet-based) with various places described in posts.
+Pictures can be displayed as carousels (with the simple Glider JS library), and the title page has a map (Leaflet-based) with various places described in posts; these are the only JS parts, otherwise it's all plain HTML/CSS.
 There is only one chronological blog, with no categories/tags/etc., although map points are divided by types/icons.
-There is support for some global pages, little used, and some support for multiple language versions, although for the time being these are unused and the only version is Russian.
+There is support for some global pages, little used, and some support for multiple language versions, although for the time being these are unused and the only version is Russian, which is my mother tongue.

 `Fennica` comes from the blog name, **Encyclopaedia Fennica**, https://fennica.pohjoiseen.fi/.
 Fennica3 is the third major version of the blog.
 The first Fennica was a custom static site generator